 When cauliflower is in season, consider making pickled cauliflower using the lacto-fermentation method to preserve it.
 These fermented cauliflower florets are tasty and crunchy and packed with probiotics.
 Plus?
 There’s no cooking involved and it’s *easy.

-Wondering what to do with beet greens?
+Wondering how to use beet greens?
 They’re not a common “vegetable” but they’re perfectly edible!
-Sure, your chickens love ’em, but your family might, too.
-Check out these beet greens recipes and add some beet greens to your next meal.
-They’re an inexpensive way to add fresh greens to your diet.
+Here’s how to add some beet greens to your next meal.

 Need a healthy snack?
 Try these two roasted chickpea recipes; sweet, with cinnamon and sugar, or spicy roasted chickpeas.
 They’re an inexpensive low-fat, high-protein snack, and easy to make, too.
 These roasted chickpea recipes will satisfy and are a perfect addition to a lunchbox or travel pack.

 DIY chicken feed is as easy as growing a chicken garden full of foods that will nourish your flock for less.
 Growing chicken feed cuts feed costs, too.